- Member of the Secretariat of the Workers World Party (WWP)

 During the week of August 12, 2012, Holmes led two instructional classes and spoke at a public forum at the WWP-sponsored “Marxist School of Theory and Struggle” conference in Charlotte, North Carolina.
 Among the topics discussed, said a WWP report, were “the role of state repression; Marxist economics; national oppression and racism; the bourgeois elections; women’s oppression; a class view of lesbian, gay, bisexual, transgender and queer oppression; [and] the tasks of a Marxist-Leninist Party.”

 In late July 2013, Holmes led a seven-day, three-person WWP delegation to Communist North Korea, where he and his fellow delegates held political meetings with leading members of the Workers’ Party of Korea.
-During the trip, Holmes condemned American “imperialis[ts]” for “threatening to bomb” his “DPRK comrades” into “oblivion” and “starv[ation].”
+During the trip, Holmes delivered a report in which he condemned American “imperialis[ts]” for “threatening to bomb” his “DPRK comrades” into “oblivion” and “starv[ation].”
 He also denounced American “propaganda” peddlers for engaging in the “demonization and dehumanization” of the Koreans.
-Holmes ended his piece with the exclamation, “Long live the DPRK!”
+Holmes ended his report with the exclamation, “Long live the DPRK!”